-3. Display these three words: trimmed, claws, short.
+3. Display these three words: fortunately, expecting, cushions.
 Pronounce the words and have the students say them with you several times while they look at the words.
 Ask students to explain what each word means.
 If they are not sure of a meaning, explain it to them.
 Use the illustrations in the book, if necessary, to clarify the meanings.

-4. Write this sentence from the story on the board while students watch:
+4. Write these sentences on the board while students watch: